gyanesh-m/Event-embedding-stock-prediction/README.md

 	USEFUL_FILES
       -> vector-generation.py-Uses pre trained model from spacy to generate the vectors of news title.
       -> pre-processing.py-Rearranges the news data into three subgroups of short , medium and long term time period for each of the indices.
+It also aligns stock price date with news date.
       -> model.py-Contains the architecture of the model used for training.

 ## Note

 This model utilises the news data scraped from [this](https://github.com/gyanesh-m/Sentiment-analysis-of-financial-news-data) repo.

 ## Acknowledgement
 This project was inspired from this [paper](https://www.ijcai.org/Proceedings/15/Papers/329.pdf)